pauliacomi/pyGAPS/docs/manual/units.rst

 The isotherm internal data can also be permanently converted into another unit, pressure mode or basis.
 This is not normally required, but can be done if the isotherm is to be exported in different units.
-To do this, use the provided methods such as :meth:`~pygaps.classes.PointIsotherm.convert_unit_loading`.
+To do this, use the provided methods such as :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_unit_loading`.

 .. _units-manual-impact: